flutter/devtools/tool/README.md

 ### Notify stakeholders

-1. Send link draft release notes PR to the Chat space 'Flutter Release Hotline'
+1. Send the draft PR for the release notes to the Chat space 'Flutter Release Hotline'

 2. When PR merges, send message to public email `flutter-announce@googlegroups.com`